bluebrown/bluebrown.github.io/docs/programming/2023-06-17-bit-flags-in-go.md

 # Bit Flags in Go

 Sometimes options can be expressed using so called bit flags.
-When using bit flags, each bit of a given variable is considered on its own to determine if a specific option is set.
+When using bit flags, each bit of a given integer is considered on its own to determine if a specific option is set.

 For example we might have a unsigned integer variable to define the combination